 Planning for operating cycles can help with better working capital projections.
 To create any type of operating cycle projection, it’s necessary to know how long an operating cycle lasts.
 Typically, operating cycles are measured in days.

-Once you know how long your operating cycle lasts, you can calculate how much working capital will be available at the end of future cycles.
+Once you know how long your operating cycle lasts, you can calculate the working capital that will be available at the end of future cycles.